 G2 Checkpoint

-• The G2 checkpoint occurs after the S phase at the boundary between the G2 and M phase.
+• In the S phase of the cell cycle chromosomes are duplicated.• The G2 checkpoint occurs after the S phase at the boundary between the G2 and M phase.

 • If chromosomes are not replicated correctly or DNA is damaged cells remain in the G2 phase.
 The cell is allowed to repair DNA and complete replication.